-The School of Public Affairs offers a Master of Public Administration (M.P.A.) degree.
-This interdisciplinary program is designed to provide professional training for careers in public administration and management.
-Opportunities for completing course work leading to the M.P.A. are offered during evening hours at ASU Main and the ASU Downtown Center.
-For more information, call 480/965-3926.
+ASU Main.
+The School of Public Affairs offers this interdisciplinary program.
+The program is designed to provide professional training for careers in public administration and management.
+Opportunities for completing course work leading to the M.P.A. are offered during evening hours at ASU Main, the ASU Downtown Center, and various offcampus sites.
+For more information, call 480/965-3926 or write